 Sonia Sotomayor is an Associate Justice of the Supreme Court of the United States.
-She was nominated to serve on the Supreme Court by President Barack Obama, and has served on the Court since August, 2009.
-Sonia Sotomayor is the first Hispanic and Latina member of the Court.
+She was nominated to serve on the Supreme Court by President Barack Obama, and has served since August, 2009.
+Sonia Sotomayor is the first Hispanic and Latina justice.
 In her book Turning Pages, Judge Sotomayor shares with the reader what inspired her to reach for her dreams.

-Sonia Sotomayor's parents came to the United States from Puerta Rico.
-Her mother worked as a practical nurse, her father, with only a third-grade education and no English, was a tool maker.
-The Sotomayor family lived first in a tenement and then in housing projects in the Borough of the Bronx, New York City.
-Sonia Sotomayor writes, however, that she knew, "I was going to college and I was going to become an attorney".
-Amazingly, she proudly states that she knew all this by the time she was ten years old.
+Sonia Sotomayor's parents came to the United States from Puerto Rico.
+Her mother worked as a practical nurse.
+Her father, who only had a third-grade education and didn't speak English, was a tool maker.
+The Sotomayor family lived in a tenement and then the housing projects in the Bronx, New York City.
+Sonia Sotomayor knew that she "was going to college and...become an attorney."
+Amazingly, she knew all this by the time she was ten years old.

-In Turning Pages, the reader discovers what inspired Sonia Sotomayor to not only dream about what she wanted to be, but to actually work to achieve that dream.
-Her book reveals her personal inspiration as it also encourages each reader to have his/her own dream and to find what inspires him/her to achieve that dream.
+In Turning Pages, the reader discovers what inspired Sonia Sotomayor to work hard and dream big.
+Her book reveals her personal inspiration and encourages each reader to have their own dream.